tceron/tceron.github.io/_pages/_furtherinfo/others-1.md

 ----------------------------------------------------

 # Teaching

+* [May 2025] Guest Lecture on Ethics in NLP for the master's course on Data Science and Business Analytics at Bocconi University.

 * [Winter semester 2022/2023] - Seminar on Computational Analysis of Societal Discourse for master's students in Computational Linguistics at the University of Stuttgart, Germany.
 Co-taught with [Prof. Dr. Sebastian Padó](https://nlpado.de/~sebastian/).
 * [Summer semester 2023/2024] - Seminar on Argument Mining and Societal Discourse for master's students in Computational Linguistics at the University of Stuttgart, Germany.
 Co-taught with Franziska Webber.